sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 **7pm** at the [Canadian Warplane Heritage Museum](https://www.warplane.com), 9280 Airport Rd., Mount Hope

 The DVO and Chorus Hamilton will join forces again to present a peace themed concert at the Warplane Heritage Museum.
 The concert will feature Ralph Vaughan Williams’ *Dona Nobis Pacem (Grant Us Peace)*, written and first performed in 1936 as Europe reflected on the horrors of the First World War and feared the possibility of a second.
-The perform- ance will take place in the main hangar of the museum, surrounded by historical airplanes and educational exhibits.
+The performance will take place in the main hangar of the museum, surrounded by historical airplanes and educational exhibits.
 This special event is sup- ported by the incite Foundation.

 ***